passcod/ttt/README.md

 ## And then what?

-The format is uber simple, so you can build your own reporting tools to make this useful.
+The format is uber simple and in JSON, so you can build your own reporting tools to make this useful.
 For now this all falls on you, but as soon as we've got time we'll add some demos and standard tools here.

 ## Why Timeless?